Quantum-Communication-Group/wg-Qrotator/docs/configuration/peers.md

 Note that, between two rotators, one must have the `client` role and the other the `server` role.

+### `buffer_length` - `int` - `optional`

+Length of the internal key buffer.
+Accept an integer between 1 and 32.
+Defaults to 3.

+If two peers have set two different values, the rotator will be shutdown.

 ### `peers.<peer_wg_pub_key>.extra_handshakes` - `[str]` - `optional`

 List of PQ-KEs to be used.